- Before connecting SQL Server to Chartio, log in to your Microsoft Azure account.

 We currently do not have have listed support for MySQL Azure, only Microsoft Azure.

-We can only have a connection that does not require an SSL CA file.
-You will need to find a way to ‘Allow Unsecured Connections’.
+We can only have a connection that doesn’t require an SSL CA file.
+You’ll need to find a way to ‘Allow Unsecured Connections’.
 We’ll still connect with an SSL connection from our end but can’t use their certificates.